PostHog/posthog.com/contents/docs/billing/common-questions.md

 ### Are events or replays dropped when I reach billing limits?

-Yes, PostHog drops events and replays after you go over your billing limit.
+Yes, PostHog drops data after you go over your billing limit.
 To capture more during the current billing period, you need to raise your billing limits.
-For future billing periods, you can tune your PostHog implementation to limit the amount of [events](/tutorials/fewer-unwanted-events) or [session replays](/tutorials/limit-session-recordings) you capture.
+For future billing periods, you can tune your PostHog implementation to limit the number of [events](/tutorials/fewer-unwanted-events) or [session replays](/tutorials/limit-session-recordings) you capture.

 ### I'm an early-stage startup or non-profit, can I get a discount?